Kansas Senator Steve Fitzgerald Compared Planned Parenthood To Nazi Death Camp

 “It is with great dismay that I received your letter that a donation was made in my ‘honor’ to your heinous organization, This is as bad — or worse — as having one’s name associated with Dachau.
 Shame on your organization and shame on anyone that would attempt to blacken my name in this manner. “

-Naturally, it is, of course, wrong to donate money in a person’s name and not your own unless you know full well that they would agree with it, and even then it would be polite to ask.
+Naturally, it is of course wrong to donate money in a person’s name and not your own unless you know full well that they would agree with it, and even then it would be polite to ask.
 It is well known that Senator Fitzgerald is a conservative, citing himself as a Republican.
-He has also been vocal about his claims like many other Republicans regarding not being a fan of Planned Parenthood.
+He has also been vocal about his claims like many other Republicans regarding not being a fan of of Planned Parenthood.

 It seems the the Kansas Senator did not pull punches when it came to Planned Parenthood.
 Comparing them to a Nazi concentration camp is quite a bold claim, but one can imagine that he said this out of anger and frustration.
 At least you could, if by chance he pulled back on his claims after this letter became public when this Planned Parenthood organization apparently tweeted it out.

-The donations were said to be made by Ali Weinel, who lives in the Prairie Village, Kansas, area.
+The donations was said to be made by Ali Weinel, who lives in the Prariie Village, Kansas area.
 She told the Kansas City Star why she made the $25 donation in the Senator’s name to Planned Parenthood.
-She claimed that it was not out of spite, but rather because he did not offer her the kind of response she wanted after she voiced her concerns over a recent anti-abortion rights bill.
-She claimed as follows.
+She claimed that it was not out of spite, but rather due to the fact that he did not offer her the kind of response she wanted after she voiced her concerns over a recent anti-abortion rights bill.
+She claimed…

 “I just was so angry and knew that the only way I could be less angry was if I made a difference.
 So that’s what I did.”